top of page

 The Ameriworld Foundation focuses on "Today’s Youth, Powering Tomorrow’s Technology," and that line shows up in how the programs work.

-From the way the foundation presents its work, you can see four big ideas tied into one approach:
+From the way the foundation presents its work, we can see four big ideas tied into one approach:

 Ameriworld does this through three main program tracks: